ztpub/SCTP/README.md

 This package has long term maintenance from Dr. Tao Zeng (zt_2003@163.com), Dr. Wencan Zhu (wencan.zhu@kitz-heidelberg.de), and Dr. Hui Tang (tanghui@fosu.edu.cn).

+An alternative webpage for this package can be accessed at https://github.com/valerychu/SCTP.

 ## Installation

 ### Prerequisites